-Outdoor specialty: Watch or explode your fireworks.
-New Year Eve is the only evening when this is legal in Finland without a specific request.
+#4 New Year Fireworks.
+New Year’s Eve is the only evening when fireworks are legal in Finland without a specific request.
 For volume control, all ages can use earmuffs.